ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 see, your selection of database depends on the application software that uses its services.

-The productivity and collaboration section lists resources that explain how to install MariaDB in a jail on your FreeNAS server.

 ### Productivity and collaboration

 The productivity software supports collaboration scenarios for your users.
 The